-Orvieto, Italy is one of the principal sights of the region of Umbria, Italy.
-Its situation is marvelous - perched high above tufa cliffs - showing traces of every phase of history for the past three thousand years, culminating in its magnificent cathedral.
+Orvieto is one of the principal sights of the region of Umbria, Italy.
+Its situation is marvellous - perched high above tufa cliffs - showing traces of every phase of history for the past three thousand years, culminating in its magnificent cathedral.
 Tourists should on no account miss Orvieto if they are visiting Umbria or southern Tuscany.
 The tufa butte on which Orvieto is located is itself riddled with tunnels and wells dating from Etruscan times to only a couple of hundred years ago.
 The most spectacular of these subterranean burrowings is the Pozzo di San Patrizio, a deep well with a double spiral stair leading to the water source at its base.
 It dates from 1537 and is 62 m deep.
 If you're in need of exercise, it's possible to descend and return.
 Try carrying up a couple of buckets of water - it'll bring the life of earlier times vividly before you.

 Lake of Bolsena